 With professional counselling in Melbourne you will be able to change your life, ending the physical and emotional suffering of substance abuse.
 Our counsellors are experienced and trained in supporting a person through this difficult transitionary period.

-Alcohol and drug counselling
+Alcohol and drug counselling in Melbourne

 Your new life, without substance abuse, will be worth the physical and emotional difficulties of withdrawal.
 You will once again enjoy relationships with others, without feeling ashamed or needing to hide your substance abuse.
 You will find time again for the things you loved, unburdened by the cost and all consuming nature of drugs and alcohol.